 - Educational services for veterans.

-For information about the SOC program, contact Planning, Enrollment Management, and Student Affairs,.
+For information about the SOC program, contact the Veterans Affairs Coordinator.

-A free shuttle service is available between the Hayward campus and the Hayward BART station for students, staff, and faculty.
+A free shuttle service is available between the Hayward campus and the Hayward and Castro Valley BART stations for students, staff, and faculty.
 The shuttle bus schedule is available on the Web at: www20.csueastbay.edu/af/departments/parking/alt-trans/csueb_shuttle.html.
-Call the Alternative Transportation Office for any other questions concerning the current service or for more information on possible shuttle service expansion.
+In addition, the Alternative Transportation office coordinates the CSUEB Faculty and Staff Van Pool program, an on-campus Zip car program and various “guaranteed ride home” programs.
+Call the Alternative Transportation Office for any other questions concerning current services or for more information on possible service expansion.

 If you are interested in sharing a ride to Cal State East Bay, a student carpool database and a staff/faculty carpool database are available.
 Free carpool matching is available by logging on to: www.rides.org.
 (Click on "commute options," then choose "carpool partners".)
 You may also call the Alternative Transportation Office.
 (Home addresses are kept confidential and all other information will be used for carpool purposes only.)
 Carpool matching is available for both the Hayward Hills and Concord campuses.